soartech/jsoar/README.md

 }
 ```

-JSoar Demos has a number of examples of using JSoar that you can look at.
-It probably doesn't make sense to depend on this.
+JSoar Demos has a number of examples of using JSoar that you can look at; it probably doesn't make sense to depend on this:
 * Maven
 ```
 <dependency>